boopathikumar018/docsify-darklight-theme/README.md

 <p align="center"> A Dark and light theme with switch for your docsify site</p>

-# What it is

-**docsify-darklight-theme** provides `dark-mode` and `light-mode` with switcher, so you can switch between these modes
+**docsify-darklight-theme**  is a simple and highly customizable theme for the documentation websites generated using [docsify.js](https://docsify.js.org/).
+Using this theme, documents will have a theme switcher to switch between  `dark-mode` and `light-mode` .

 # Features

 - Theme switcher
-- Theme customizable using docsify config object
-- Config Default theme
-- Theme rememberer
+- Themes are customizable based on your color preferences
+- Preferences can be modified directly in `window.$docsify` configuration object
+- Default theme(Dark/Light) can be configured based on your needs.
+- Themes are remembered and     retrieved from local storage.
-- Redesigned searchbox
+- Redesigned search box.

 # Installation

-> Note : Remove all `stylesheets` included on top of `index.html` if you have any conflict with below CSS file

-Add below `stylesheet` on top of the `index.html` file
+Add the below `stylesheet` on top of the `index.html` file

 ```html
 <link